Worldwide Guide to Women in Leadership

 2007-08 Acting Executive President President

-As Chairperson of the Parliament 2001-08 she took over after former President Eduard Shevardnadze was forced to resign as result of a "velvet revolution" after he rigged the parliamentary elections.
-She has been one of the opposition leaders for some years, since 2003 as President of the Burjanadze-Democrats.
-In 2007 she aced as President again as the incumbent, Mikheil Saakashvili, resigned to run in January 2008-election.
-She did not run for Parliament in 2008.
+As Chairperson of the Parliament 2001-08 she took over after former President Eduard Shevardnadze was forced to resign as result of a "velvet revolution" after he rigged the parliamentary elections and in 2007 she aced as President again as the incumbent, Mikheil Saakashvili, resigned to run in the January 200.
+President of Burjanadze-Democrats 2003-08 and of Democratic Movement - United Georgia since 2008 and Presidential Candidate in 2013.
 Her full name is Nino Anzoris asuli Burjanadze, and her surname is also transcribed as Burdzhanadze.
 Mother of two children. (b.
 1964-).

 Anneli Jäätteenmäki